-- 1. Execute the outreach strategy that was initiated over the past two years.
-This will include (1) video testimonials, (2) an enhanced social media presence, (3) attendance at professional organization meetings, farmers markets, and other community events (4) other outreach and engagement channels discovered through conversations with stakeholders. - 2.
-Build upon the existing educational "resource manual" of energy management resources, programs, and key contacts appropriate for farmers, ensure contents are up to date for 2020 programs, and research and develop additional resources for other audiences as appropriate. - 3.
-Continue to build and maintain up-to-date contact list for both farmers and stakeholders interested in farm energy management, as well as those in the energy justice community. - 4.
-Provide quarterly updates to the EERMC Communications Subgroup and a year-end report of activities, recommendations, and next steps.
+1. Execute the outreach strategy that was initiated over the past two years.
+This will include (1) written and/or video testimonials, (2) an enhanced social media presence, (3) attendance at professional organization meetings, farmers markets, and other community events (4) other outreach and engagement channels discovered through conversations with stakeholders.

+2. Build upon the existing educational "resource manual" of energy management resources, programs, and key contacts appropriate for farmers, ensure contents are up to date for 2021 programs, and research and develop additional resources for other audiences as appropriate.

+3. Continue to build and maintain up-to-date contact list for both farmers and stakeholders interested in farm energy management, as well as those in the energy justice community.